-The Device Observation Consumer accepts augmented device observations.
+460 The Device Observation Consumer accepts augmented device observations.
 It must be grouped with a Content Creator Actor, and it uses that actor to forward these observations to the healthcare provider.

-475 X.1.1.5 Content Creator
+X.1.1.5 Content Creator

-The Content Creator Actor formats sensor data in the Personal Health Monitoring Report (PHMR) format, a form suitable for consumption by EHR, HIE and other Health IT systems, and which is also human readable.
+The Content Creator Actor formats sensor data in the Personal Health Monitoring Report (PHMR) format specified in HL7® CDA® R2 Implementation Guide: Personal Healthcare 465 Monitoring Reports, Release 1, a form suitable for consumption by EHR, HIE and other Health IT systems, and which is also human readable.